hongecc/multimacro/README.md

 # GS Macro

-Do not that macroing in GS is bannable.
+Do note that macroing in GS is bannable.
 Use at you own risk.

 Functions Available: